 How To Tie A Stopper Knot For A Honda

-A "stopper knot" is a type of knot used at the end of a rope to keep the end from unraveling, and/or to keep the end from pulling through something (such as another knot, or a piece of equipment).
+The purpose of a stopper knot is to keep the end of the rope from unraveling, and/or to keep the end from pulling through something (such as another knot or a piece of equipment).

 A stopper knot is used with a honda knot for both of the reasons mentioned above: To keep the end of the rope from unraveling, and to keep the end of the rope from being pulled through the honda knot.

 Below: A stopper knot and a honda knot.

 In the text and photos below we'll show you how to tie one type of stopper knot that works well with a honda.